Structure and Functions

 Functions

-- The production, updating and exploitation of the databases of the topographic aspects of the Geographic Reference Information considered in annex I of Law 14/2010, of 5 July, on infrastructures and geographic information services in Spain, on digital models of elevations, transport networks and infrastructures, hydrographic elements, the geographic location and geometric shape of population entities, the description of the land surface by means of georeferenced images obtained by satellite or airborne sensors and land occupation.
+• The production, updating, and exploitation of databases concerning the topographic aspects of the Geographic Reference Information outlined in Annex I of Law 14/2010, of July 5, regarding the infrastructures and geographic information services in Spain, encompassing high-value data related to digital transport networks and infrastructures, hydrographic elements, geographic location and geometric delimitation of population entities, as well as the spatial and thematic description of land use.
+Additionally, the inclusion of BIM models in the national digital geoinformation databases.

-- The programming of the National Cartographic Plan and the production, updating and exploitation of topographic and cartographic bases of national scope for their integration in geographic information systems, and for the formation of the National Topographic Map and other basic and derived cartography.
-Likewise, the production and updating of the National Atlas of Spain, the provision of technical assistance in cartographic matters to public bodies, as well as the management of cartographic laboratories and workshops.
+• The programming of the National Cartographic Plan and the production, updating, and exploitation of topographic and cartographic databases nationwide for integration into geographic information systems, as well as for the creation of the National Topographic Map and other basic and derived cartography.
+Additionally, the production and updating of the National Atlas of Spain, the provision of technical assistance in cartography to public bodies, as well as the management of cartographic laboratories and workshops.

 Subdirectorate General for Astronomy and Geodesy.